neul-labs/gity/docs/architecture.md

    - Returns the new generation token so clients can cache the output and skip redundant Git calls when nothing has changed.
 4. **Prefetch** – Scheduler triggers `git maintenance run --task=prefetch` according to configured cadence, fetching into `refs/prefetch/` without updating local refs.
 5. **Replication** – If the same repo is registered in multiple locations on this machine, `rykv` mirrors `sled` buckets tagged as shareable so warm caches can be reused without re-reading the filesystem.
-6. **Introspection** – Resource metrics and structured logs are written to sled-backed rings so `gitz list --stats`, `gitz logs`, and the tray Info panel can query them without touching the filesystem.
+6. **Introspection** – Resource metrics and structured logs are written to sled-backed rings so `gity list --stats`, `gity logs`, and the tray Info panel can query them without touching the filesystem.

 ## Restart & Catch-up